 Viewers then saw interviews with two people.
 Sexual abuse survivor “Hannah”, through a dimmed lens, said she was pleased that her abuser was duly convicted, but she called the system “traumatic”.
 She said, “They don't really view you as a person; it's like you're just a piece of evidence.”
 The under-secretary for justice at the time, Jan Logie, called it “shocking” that it has taken this long for any government to find out what happens after victims report, and lamented that recent changes are just “tinkering around the edges.”

-Stark finding...not good enough...working to make it better...traumatic...shocking...just a piece of evidence...tinkering: the language of the news report conveyed the impression of inaction and inhuman treatment, of miscarriages of justice in numbers so massive that it is a national scandal.
+Stark finding...not good enough...working to make it better...traumatic...shocking...just a piece of evidence...tinkering: the language of the news report sounded a klaxon of alarm, conveying the impression of inaction and inhuman treatment, of miscarriages of justice in numbers so massive that it is a national scandal.
 Lazy and hidebound detectives?
 A biased legal system?
-In fact, neither, because the numbers have been shoehorned into the only acceptable narrative.
-Every word in this item – the news script, the comments by Hannah and by justice under-secretary Jan Logie, the Ministry report itself – implies that sexual suspects can be divided into just two groups: perpetrators who do jail time and perpetrators who walk free.
-It suggests the government has a social and moral duty to boost the former group at the expense of the latter.
-Consistent use of the word victim instead of complainant confirms this bias.
+In fact, neither, because the numbers were shoehorned into the only acceptable narrative.
+Every word in this item – the news script, the comments by Hannah and by justice under-secretary Jan Logie, the Ministry report itself – implied that sexual suspects can be divided into just two groups: perpetrators who do jail time and perpetrators who walk free.
+The item pushed the line that the government has a social and moral duty to boost the former group at the expense of the latter.
+Consistent use of the word victim instead of complainant confirmed this bias.
 In plain terms, there is a national emergency – but only if we assume that all defendants are guilty and that the only good trial is in effect a show trial.

 Every media report on sexual crime works from the same assumption.
 In an online article on stuff.co.nz by Brittney Deguara on November 26 2019 Kathryn McPhillips, executive director of HELP, an Auckland support service for victims of sexual crime, took issue with anyone insensitive enough to question the word victim for people who make sexual accusations.
 She conceded that complainant may work as a legal term, but insisted it isn't accurate in the world of victim support.
 “If you've been harmed you're a victim,” she said.
 This is a peculiar comment, because it begs the question of whether the sexual abuse occurred.
 If it didn't, you've suffered no harm and therefore aren't a victim, but events appear to be mere details to Ms McPhillips.
 Are feelings enough?
 They certainly are to Rape Crisis Scotland, who lamented in an online BBC report that some survivors "felt interrogated by officers."